Luc16/VulkanFluidSimulation/README.md

 ## Building

 The project can be built using CMake.
-On linux, these commands can be run from the project folder to create the build files:
+On Linux, these commands can be run from the project folder to create the build files:

 ```